FirstLegoLeague/fllscoring/readme.md

 - Open a command prompt and navigate to the directory where you cloned the repository or extracted the downloaded zip-file.
 - Execute the following command: `npm install`
 - `node localserver.js` then open [localhost:1390](http://localhost:1390)
+(this installs all dependencies.
+It's a neccesarry step for each install)
     - to specify another port, use `node localserver.js -p 8000`
     - to add basic authentication, use `node localserver.js -u username:password`